Millennials are anxious about their personal finances

 Be credit savvy

 According to NerdWallet, 56 percent of Gen Zers (18-23) have applied for a credit card.
-Yet showing interest in credit, more than a quarter of Gen Zers don’t think young adults need to worry about building credit.
+Yet showing interest in credit, more than a quarter of Gen Zers don’t think young adults need to worry about improving credit.
 But that’s not true.
-It’s important to begin building your credit as soon as you can and to be wise when it comes to your credit card.
+It’s important to begin increasing your credit score as soon as you can and to be wise when it comes to your credit card.

 Live on less